kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 - Overview of logistic regression
 - Exploratory data analysis and feature engineering
-- Model performance metrics (precision, recall, ROC curves etc.)
+- Model performance metrics (precision, recall, ROC curves, etc.)
-- Feature selection via Recursive feature elimination and cross-validation
+- Feature selection via Recursive Feature Elimination and cross-validation
 - Model interpretation and feature importance

 # Logistic regression overview {#LRIdea}

 Logistic regression model is a popular supervised learning algorithm for binary classification due to its interpretability, solid predictive performance, and intuitive connection to the standard linear regression.
-The logistic regression model assumes that a binary response $y_i$ follows a Bernoulli distribution with probability of success $p_i$:
+The logistic regression model assumes that a binary response (target, label, will use interchangeably) $y_i$ follows a Bernoulli distribution with probability of success $p_i$:

 $$y_i \mid  p_i  \sim \textrm{Bernoulli}(p_i).$$